-March is apparently the month we recognize women.
+March is apparently the month we recognize women, so we’ve selected our most inspirational female leaders.
 We get International Women’s Day and then I suppose the rest of the month we stay local.
 Yet, the reality for women around the globe continues to be closing the gap on gender equality.

 There are five women that inspire me with not only their business acumen, but also the cultures they are building at their organizations with the mindset of empowerment, growth and equality.